Code-Institute-Submissions/shalinshah54-lab-The-Big-Apple/test.md

 ## Responsiveness
 This project was required to be totally responsive, and mobile friendly therefore I decided to use Bootstrap as my main framework for it's cut down components that result in a clean, uncluttered view and minimize to add custom styles.
 Testing was done using dev-tool during build process, and also a final test of the entire website was done using Android phone and iphone to check its responsives.
-- Page was responsive overall and no major issue noticed however here was slightly issue with excess whitespace above and below footer while viewing on Android phone and specially with the card with information on the home page which collapes as the screen size changes and the carosel on the large devices the left and right buttons are places in the left and right center as the screen on medium and small devices it moves down to the bottom part of the images.
+- Page was responsive overall
+- The card with information on the home page has been fixed on the top of the page which displays the information as soon as the user opens the site.
+- There is a plan now button which can take the user to the attraction section where there is a carousel displaying the images of the different areas of New Yor City.
-- The responsiveness of the navbar changes to a slide nav at 811px and the burger menu appears.
-The burger menu transforms to a close button.
+- The responsiveness of the navbar changes to a slide nav at 768px and the menu appears.
-- The carosel is responsive as the page loads will slide every 5s will change.
+- The carousel is responsive as the page loads will slide every 2s will change.
 And can be manually operated.
 - The Map is responsive with the icon added for the users to specifically see the places.
+- On the map the icons on hovering display location name and upon clicking it will appear an infowindow which will show the location name and can be closed by the close icon.
 - The contact page has a form which can be filled out by a user and send it responsively to the admin and the user can be contacted back.